arkade-digital/rendr-helpers/README.md

 const rates = getShippingRates(rendrAccessToken, tenantId, payload, store, state, bufferOnDeliveryTime)
 ```

-Packages id developed in TypeScript all argument definition can be seen in IDE.
+Packages is developed in TypeScript all argument definition can be seen in IDE.

+### other available api calls
+getStore : to fetch store details by store id
+requestDeliver: to create deliver

 ## Utils
 Supporting constants and functions are provided as well